 Outpatient Clinic: care and follow-up of the most complex outpatients from each area, from Monday to Friday.

-Accident and Emergency: care by a Digestive System specialist available 24 hours a day, 365 days a year.
+Emergency Care: 24/7 coverage by a Digestive System specialist, 365 days a year.

-The Pancreatic Unit: addresses a high number of patients with acute pancreatitis, recurrent pancreatitis and chronic pancreatitis (200 patients), as well as patients with adult cystic fibrosis (160 patients) and patients suffering from pancreatic cystic lesions.
+Pancreas Unit: manages a high volume of patients with acute, recurrent and chronic pancreatitis (200 patients), as well as adult cystic fibrosis (160 patients) and pancreatic cystic lesions.

-The Digestive System Department carries out significant research as part of the Physiology and Digestive Physiopathology Research Group of the Vall d'Hebron Research Institute, and as part of the Gastrointestinal Inflammation and Neurogastroenterology Division of CIBERehd.
-We are also recognised by the Catalan Government’s AGAUR programme.
+The Department conducts significant research through the Digestive Physiology and Pathophysiology research group at the Vall d’Hebron Research Institute (VHIR) and the Gastrointestinal Inflammation and Neurogastroenterology area of CIBERehd.
+It is recognised by the AGAUR programme of the Government of Catalonia.

 Digestive physiology and physiopathology